-Board of directors General shareholders' meeting Body authorising the clauses \checkmark
+Board of directors General shareholders'

+meeting

+Body authorising the clauses √

 YES NO

-Are these clauses notified to the General Shareholders' \checkmark
+Are these clauses notified to the ,

-Meeting?
+General Shareholders' Meeting?
+V

-Observations The Board of Directors is responsible for authorising the contractual clauses relating to the Chief Executive Officer and the members of the Management Committee, without authorising the clauses of the other executives or employees.
-The Annual General Meeting of Shareholders has been informed of the contractual clauses related with the CEO and the other executives or employees through this report.
+The Board of Directors is responsible for authorising the contractual clauses relating to the Chief Executive Officer and the members of the Management Committee, without authorising the clauses of the other executives or employees.

+The Annual General Meeting of Shareholders has been informed of the contractual clauses related with the CEO and the other executives or employees through this report and the annual report on director remuneration.